$G$-torsors on perfectoid spaces: Generalised representations on rigid spaces

 We now return to the proof of \cref{t:generalised-reps-are-v-bundles}.
-For the second part, we also need the following, which we will also generalise later in \cref{p:reduction-of-structure-group-to-open-subgroup}, by a different proof: \begin{Lemma} Let $X$ be an adic space over $K$.
+For the second part, we also need the following, which we will also generalise later in \cref{p:reduction-of-structure-group-to-open-subgroup}, by a different proof.

+\begin{Lemma} Let $X$ be an adic space over $K$.
 Let $V$ be a $v$-vector bundle on $X$.
-Then \'etale-locally on $X$, there is a finite locally free $\O^+$-module $V^+$ such that $V^+\tf=V$. \end{Lemma} \begin{proof} We may assume that $X$ is affinoid.
+Then \'etale-locally on $X$, there is a finite $v$-locally free $\O^+$-module $V^+$ such that $V^+\tf=V$. \end{Lemma}

+\begin{proof} We may assume that $X$ is affinoid.
 By \cref{l:proet-Colmez-cover}, there is then a pro-finite-\'etale affinoid perfectoid cover $X_\infty\to X$ that is Galois for some profinite group $N$.
 The pullback of $V$ to $X_\infty$ is \'etale-locally free by \cref{t:loc-free-O-modules}.
-By \cref{l:tilde-lim-2-lim-on-etqcqs} we can replace $X$ by some \'etale cover to assume that the pullback of $V$ to $X_\infty$ is trivial.
+By \cref{l:tilde-lim-2-lim-on-etqcqs}, we can replace $X$ by some \'etale cover to assume that the pullback of $V$ to $X_\infty$ is trivial.

 It follows that $V$ is associated to a descent datum on the trivial vector bundle on $X_\infty$, thus defines a class in the first term of the Cartan--Leray sequence (see \cite[Proposition~2.8]{heuer-v_lb_rigid})